 Introduction to basic numerical control.
 Course content includes programming of basic two-axis machines; operations on two-axis machines involving turning, facing, drilling, reaming, milling, using manual data input (MDI); and an introduction to Cartesian coordinate system and system safety.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTT116 and MTT117 and Placement by Examination or MTT119 and Placement by Examination.
+3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTT119 and Placement by Examination.

 CNC Programming and Machining

 Theory and practice in CNC part programming and machining using G + M code language.
 Program writing and CAD/CAM code generation for two- and three-axis milling centers and lathes.
 Theory and practice is given on straight, taper, and radius turning.
 Drilling, tapping, grooving, threading, milling, and contouring are covered.
 Applications include tool setup, manual data input, and fixture building.
-4 Credits (1 Lecture - 9 Lab) Prerequisite(s): CIM101 and MTT116 and MTT117 or CIM101 and MTT119.
+4 Credits (1 Lecture - 9 Lab) Prerequisite(s): CIM101 and MTT119.

 Electrical Discharge Machining